Honors & Awards

 Gates was regarded as the top player in Nevada and one of the top 25 offensive tackles in the country.
 Gates also visited Texas A&M, and had offers from dozens of schools, including Alabama, Arizona, Arizona State, Baylor, Colorado, Duke, Oklahoma, Oregon, Oregon State, UCLA, Washington and Washington State.
 Gates was also a standout player for Bishop Gorman's state championship baseball team.

 The son of Taylor and Sonya Gates, Nick was born on Nov.
 27, 1995.
-He is a criminology and criminal justice major.
+He is a criminology and criminal justice major and a two-time member of the Nebraska Scholar-Athlete Honor Roll.
 He has volunteered for community outreach work with Uplifting Athletes and local school and hospital visits.
-He was named to the Brook Berringer Citizenship Team (2016) and the Tom Osborne Citizenship Team (2016, 2017).
+He was named to the Brook Berringer Citizenship Team and the Tom Osborne Citizenship Team in both 2016 and 2017.